martinarielriveros/apitest/README.md

 - Cell's list extraction.
 - Basic graphic info plots.

 We also stored some [*light-data*](https://github.com/martinarielriveros/PI_MLops/tree/main/light_data) that are used by required functions of the project.
-This was done this way, beacuse cloud memory deploy was restricted for free users.
+This was done this way, because cloud memory deploy was restricted for free users.
 More on this ahead.

 # Functions programmig

 We were asked to develop 5 functions to be exectuded via API.
-The recommended web framework for building the API was [FastAPI](https://fastapi.tiangolo.com/), and we followed the suggestion.
+The recommended web framework for building the API was [FastAPI](https://fastapi.tiangolo.com/), and i followed the suggestion.

 As you can see [here](https://github.com/martinarielriveros/apitest/blob/main/main.py), functions are fairly straight, but an issue araised regarding the size of the dataset needed to run one particular function.
 To run the function defined as **`def UserForGenre(genre:str):`**, the **`.csv`** file that was needed to query the info was more than 1.1 Gb, so there was no chance to upload to [GitHub](https://github.com/martinarielriveros/PI_MLops) or deploy on [Render](https://render.com).